qwertyui-is-back/SpotifyAPI/README.md

 # Instructions
 ## Installation
-In order for this to work, you're going to need to enable 'Allow Http Requests' in your games ssttingd.
+In order for this to work, you're going to need to enable 'Allow Http Requests' in your game settings.

 First, make a folder in your Roblox project, in either ReplicatedStorage or ServerStorage.
 You can name the folder whatever.
 Then, go inside [Spotify.lua](https://github.com/qwertyui-is-back/SpotifyAPI/blob/main/Spotify.lua), and copy the code.